MatteoDesember/Audio_Divider_ProTools/README.md

 This little app help you divide .wav audio into small pieces.
-It requires start time and end time table from ProTools session info
+It requires start time and end time table from ProTools session info.